Euler's formula and compound angle formulae

 We have skimmed through a lot of the details and nuance.
 The logical flow is also backwards and all over the place.
 Yet ultimately in mathematics, it’s the idea that matters most!

 You would learn more about this rigorously in the first year of an undergraduate degree in mathematics.
-If you’re curious for more, you could check out the 3b1b videos mentioned earlier or chapter 1 of Towards Higher Mathematics: A Companion
+If you’re curious for more, you could check out some youtube videos by 3b1b or chapter 1 of Towards Higher Mathematics: A Companion.